 When you think of a diamond, you think of its most popular cut – the round brilliant cut.
-There is a reason the classic circle diamond shape is number one and that is because this cut provides the highest level of fire and brilliance.
-A “brilliant cut” is comprised of 58 facets, catching the light at just the right angles, to produce incredible sparkle.
 The round diamond shape is the first of the modern diamond cuts, and initially gained popularity in the 1920s.
+A “brilliant cut” is comprised of 57-58 facets, catching the light at just the right angles, to produce the highest level of fire and brilliance.

-The princess-cut is the second most popular cut in diamonds and looks stunning in modern, contemporary mountings.
-This cut has a square diamond shape with sharp angles and ample brilliance.
+The princess-cut is the has a square diamond shape with sharp angles and ample brilliance.
 Developed in the 1980s, the princess diamond is prized for its modern, clean lines and stunning sparkle.CUSHION

 Dazzling in design, cushion-cut diamonds, also called the “pillow cut”, are a square or rectangular shape with curved corners and soft, vintage facet patterns.
 This cut contains larger facets to create more clarity in a ring.
 An antique style that's increasing in popularity, cushion shaped diamonds are reminiscent of round and oval shapes.
 Cut for less brilliance than the classic round diamond shape, a cushion diamond has a soft, romantic appeal.